 Both Stacy and I have tried storing paper vertically and horizontally.
 We both settled on vertical storage on open shelves (me) and in a cabinet (Stacy).
 We both use Storage Studios Paper Holders to hold all papers in our organizational systems.
 Paper is easily accessible on our shelves, is easy to flip through to see what we have, and there isn’t a dust accumulation issue.
 The only downside is that the containers take up horizontal shelf space, where as papers stored in a vertical tower only take up a small amount of floor space and the wall space above.
 If you’re tight on space, verical storage may not be your best option.

-For horizontal scrapbook paper storage, consider a tower, like these wonderful stackable scrapbook paper trays, which are stackable.
+For horizontal scrapbook paper storage, consider a tower, like these wonderful stackable scrapbook paper trays.
 They only require a 12 x 12 block of floor space for each stacked unit.
 You can make stacks 30 trays high.
 The problems we encountered with Paper Trays is the dust accumulation on the top sheet of paper in each tray, remembering what papers were at the bottom of each stack, and the struggle to get the papers on the bottom of stacks out of the trays.
 Interestingly, the trays can be turned on their side for horizontal paper storage but I find they come apart when loaded unless taped together with clear postal tape.